deletedcu/angular-demo/lectures/05-existing-codebases/recap.md

 ## Exercise: Crowd-Sourced Study Guide

-One student will volunteer to create a repository with one file named `angular-cheat-sheet.md` and share the link with the rest of the class.
+Check out [this cheatsheet](https://github.com/den-materials/angular-cheat-sheet) from earlier students.
+It has a basic rundown of the topics we've covered.

-Students will then break out into teams and choose one topic from the following list:
+Per squad, choose one topic from the following list:

 - TypeScript
 - Angular CLI